Major Intel, Arm chip security flaw puts your PCs, phones at risk

 "It's not really one vendor's problem," Steve Smith, head of Intel's data center engineering operations, said during a conference call Wednesday.
 "It's not an issue with our product.
 It's not an issue with someone else's product."
 It's a general design issue that impacts most modern chips, he said.

+The New York Times reported one flaw, Spectre, could require a processor redesign.
+But Intel and Arm say both exploits can be patched with software updates from them and operating system makers over the coming days and weeks.

+They also plan to design their future chip architecture to prevent the exploits.
+In the case of Intel's fix, it could slow down the performance of some devices by 30 percent or more.
+Most users, though, won't see much of an impact, likely only as much as 2 percent, Smith said.

-They noted the exploit hasn't been used by hackers, and a hacker also would need to have malware running locally on the device to access data.
+Intel and Arm noted that no one's device has actually been hacked through this exploit and that a hacker would need to have malware running locally on the device to access data.
+Intel also said it believes the exploits can't corrupt, modify or delete data.

+"We quickly realized this applies to most modern microprocessors that are high performance and utilize speculative techniques to gain the performance advantage," Smith said.
+"That has gotten us to [work on fixes] in a more industry collaborative way."

 Chips at risk